Flevy Management Insights Case Study

 Building on the success of the VSM initiative, it is recommended to establish a dedicated team responsible for scaling VSM methodologies across the organization.
 This team should focus on knowledge-sharing and adaptation of VSM principles to different contexts within the organization.
 Furthermore, fostering a culture of continuous improvement through training programs and transparent communication will be vital for sustaining and enhancing the initiative's impact.

-Source: Value Stream Mapping Initiative for Biotech Firm in Life Sciences, Flevy Management Insights, 2024
+Source: Ecommerce Value Stream Mapping for Specialty Retail in North America, Flevy Management Insights, Joseph Robinson, 2025

 Flevy is the world's largest knowledge base of best practices.